I must be wrong – there’s nothing about it in this morning’s Intelligencer

 It’s August 24, the day that the Wheeling Intelligencer was founded in 1852.
 Of course, the anniversary is an excuse for an editorial telling us what a great job they are doing in serving their readers.
 In a long lifetime of personal and professional media observation, I have never seen a media entity praise itself to the extent that Ogden . . .

 Hey, its News Sunshine Week and so we get to read yet another self-congratulatory editorial

 Three or four times a year, our local "newspapers" praise themselves for unselfishly doing what is right for their readers (at least as they see it).
 Anniversaries of both papers' founding are sure things as well as "Newspaper Sunshine Week."
 With Sunshine Week upon us, today's editorial, "Safeguarding Our . . .

 President Trump's immigration order became a major news story on Saturday evening.
 Here's an Associated Press dispatch at 6:40 PM that evening:

 A U.S. federal law enforcement official says any non-U.S. citizen from Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen is now barred from . . .

 Intelligencer stays true to form

 The largest headline on this morning's front page tells us:

 Candidates Make Their Final Pitches

-The report is yet another example of the Intelligencer's "fair-and-balanced" political reporting: a little over 20% of the article covers the Democrats as most of it is devoted to the attendees . . .
+The report is yet another example of the Intelligencer's "fair-and-balanced" political reporting: a little over 20% of the article covers the Democrats as most . . .